addiscent/php-server-mon-sys/README.md

     https://en.wikipedia.org/wiki/Cron

 ##### Managing The _PHP Server Monitor_ Database
 The _PHP Server Monitor_ database is a _MySQL_ database.
 As such, it can be managed by using the appropriate MySQL-compatible software tools, such as a _mysql client_ program, or _phpMyAdmin_.
-Though the _PHP Server Monitor_ _MySQL_ _Docker_ container is local to the host, connections to the datbase server are made as if it is remote.
+Though the _PHP Server Monitor_ _MySQL_ _Docker_ container is local to the host, connections to the database server are made as if it is remote.
 Connections to remote MySQL servers are established using the server's IP address and a port number.
 The default port address is _3306_.
 To discover the IP address of the server, use the following commands:

   $ docker ps -a